How to burn fat

-What would happen if you learned how to burn fat, use it as a fuel source and not have to rely so heavily on glycogen stores when you race?
+What would happen if you learned how to burn fat and use it as a fuel source and not have to rely so heavily on glycogen stores when you race?

 How many Kenyan runners have we seen on television running at race pace but still look like they are not even laboring from the pace?